|Date application is received||Effective date of coverage||Due date for your initial premium payment

 *Oregon: A Domestic Partner must be a member of the Policyholder’s same sex, 18 years of age or older, and must have legally registered a Declaration of Domestic Partnership and obtained a Certificate of Registered Domestic Partnership in accordance with Oregon state law.

 Please note: Our acceptance of premium is not a guarantee of coverage.
 If you are applying directly, Providence Health Plan can request proof of your qualifying event.
-If applying through the Marketplace or WaHealthPlanFinder, they may also request documentation.
+If applying through the Marketplace, they may also request documentation.
 If you enroll under special enrollment and later it is discovered you cannot prove the qualifying event, your coverage may be cancelled.

-Open enrollment for 2021 individual and family plan coverage ended December 15, 2020; however, you can apply for and get health insurance coverage during the special enrollment period if you experience certain life events.
+Open enrollment for 2022 Individual and Family plan coverage ended January 15, 2022; however, you can apply for and get health insurance coverage during the Special Enrollment Period if you experience certain life events.
 See the list above for the qualifying life events.

-The Open Enrollment period for Washington has been extended to January 15, 2021.
-Those who enrolled in a plan by December 15, 2020 will have a coverage start date of January 1, 2021.
-Those who enroll after that deadline and before January 15, 2021 will have a coverage start date of February 1, 2021.
-After January 15, 2021, Washington policyholders may obtain coverage due to a special enrollment qualifying event.
+The Open Enrollment period for Washington ended on January 15, 2022.
+Those who enrolled in a plan by December 15, 2021 will have a coverage start date of January 1, 2022.
+Those who enrolled after that deadline and before January 15, 2022 will have a coverage start date of February 1, 2022.
+After January 15, 2022, Washington policyholders may obtain coverage due to a special enrollment qualifying event.

 The effective date of coverage is determined by the qualifying event as well as the receipt of the initial premium: